Careers

 In Lower 4 girls start to develop their appreciation of Career options benefiting from hearing a number of guest speakers at end of term lectures.

-In Upper 4 girls attend the weekly lecture.
-This includes a series of lectures from women working in a variety of roles and organisations, combined with research activities.
-Naturally there is also a focus upon GCSE option choices for which girls receive individual guidance.
-As a ‘taster’ for work-experience, they participate in Take Your Daughter To Work Day.
+In Upper 4 girls attend the weekly U4 lecture.
+This includes a series of lectures from alumnae and parents working in a variety of roles and organisations.
+This is combined with research activities, such as research into Inspirational Women and taking part in the Step into the NHS national competition.
+There is also a focus upon GCSE option choices for which girls receive individual guidance.

 Key Stage 4